 Student Recreation Center

 The Student Rec Center (SRC) provides resources and tools for UCR students to maintain their health and wellness.
-Even though the SRC is closed, they are providing students with many of their resources in an online environment such as their exercise and nutrition classes.
+Additionally, they provide students with additional resources such as exercise, nutrition classes, and other workshops.

 - The Well

 Basic Needs provides resources for food and housing assistance including:

 - R'Pantry -Any student experiencing food insecurity can access R'Pantry via an appointment by clicking here: https://rpantry.youcanbook.me/or get individualized help by sending an email to email@example.com for an appointment.